valkey-io/valkey-doc/commands/bitcount.md

 When the bitmap is big, there are two alternatives:

 * Taking a separated key that is incremented every time the bitmap is modified.
-  This can be very efficient and atomic using a small Valkey Lua script.
+  This can be very efficient and atomic using a small Lua script.
 * Running the bitmap incrementally using the `BITCOUNT` _start_ and _end_ optional parameters, accumulating the results client-side, and optionally caching the result into a key.